Rylan12/archey-osx/README.md

-# Archey for OS X
+# Archey for macOS
-An archey script for OS X.
+An archey script for macOS.

 ```sh
                  ###                  User: jhann